meekm/LoRaSoundkit/README.md

 * min, max, and average levels for dB(C)
 * min, max, and average levels for dB(Z)

 The message is send in a compressed binary format to TTN.
-The TTN payload decoder converts the messsage to a readable JSON message.
+The TTN payload decoder converts the message to a readable JSON message.

 #### Example of a JSON message:
 ```